larapack/attribute-manipulation/readme.md

 # attribute-manipulation
-Allows multiple traits to manipulate with the attributes of an Eloquent Model
+Allows multiple traits to manipulate with the attributes of an Eloquent Model.

 ## Installing